 “I do not care about the policies of other countries.”

 Maybe it was my puppy eyes or perhaps the lady realized the responsibilities of a consulate.
-For after a short pause the consulate officer told me that she would make an exception for me, but the office would need fifteen days to process the visa.
+For after a short pause the consulate officer told me she would make an exception for me, but the office would need fifteen days to process the visa.

 “But my flight is in ten days.”
 I reiterated.